-The computer is just doing the same thing that an industrial grade microprocessor based temperature control would do.
+Industrial grade microprocessors are purpose built to be both robust and powerful to be able to control and process many features on our machines.
 There is a reason that heat-treaters do not use personal computers on their ovens and it has to do with reliability. .

 13. Cryogenics will make the metal brittle.

 It has a corollary that cryogenics will make the metal too hard.
-We usually hear this from people who don’t know about cryogenics.
 Cryogenic processing rarely makes metal significantly harder.
 If it does, there was a big heat-treating problem.
 It rarely makes metal brittle; in fact it often allows the metal to bend more than it would before treatment.
-If cryogenic processing makes metal brittle, how come we can increase valve spring life up to seven times in racing engines?
 Metals can be brittle while they are at very cold temperatures, but that does not mean they remain brittle when they warm up.
 Remember, metals get soft when they get hot, but we use heat to harden them.

 14. Cryogenics is only for bad heat treat.

-Well, it will convert retained austenite to martensite in a big way.
-So will cold treating to -140 degrees F. That doesn’t explain why the US Army found that cryogenically treating cold treated gear metal (9310) doubled the life of the metal, or why cryogenic processing increases the life of aluminum, copper, titanium, etc.
+It will convert retained austenite to martensite in a big way.
+So will cold treating to -140 degrees F. The US Army found that cryogenically treating cold treated gear metal (9310) doubled the life of the metal, cryogenic processing increases the life of aluminum, copper, titanium, etc.

 15. Our tooling lasts long enough so we see no need to treat it.